facebook/create-react-app/docusaurus/docs/documentation-intro.md

 sidebar_label: About Docs
 ---

-Welcome to the Create React App documentation!
+Welcome to the Create React Index documentation!

 ## Navigation